tenzir/tenzir/rfc/002-fault-tolerance/README.md

   picture", i.e., being aware of the transactions that are triggered from within other VAST nodes.

-- There doesn’t seem to be a full CDC (change data capture) functionality, only watching single keys - there could be a key for a "transaction_id" (an integer increment for every transaction), and from there we could work around the problem by requesting all recent transactions whenever this key is modified.
+- There doesn't seem to be a full CDC functionality, only watching single keys.
+  There could be a key for a `transaction_id` (an integer increment for every transaction), and from there we could work around the problem by requesting all recent transactions whenever this key is modified.

 - The range reads feature is suitable to enumerate a subset of the key-value space.
 This can be used to facilitate recovery or the addition of a new node.